 At all times, student health and safety and adherence to Government direction and HSE advice regarding COVID-19 will guide on-campus attendance.
 Any general changes to on-campus access as currently planned will be clearly communicated via Moodle, to your college email address and on our website.

-Students are asked, at this time, not to attend on-campus except as timetabled by their programme, for pre-booked study, or by pre-arranged appointment, or to access library/study facilities.
+Students are asked, at this time, not to attend on-campus except as timetabled by their programme, by pre-arranged appointment, or to access library/study facilities.
 Note Library services remain available online.

 In line with QQI (Quality and Qualifications Ireland) guidance, provision for alternative assessment and delivery arrangements remain in place.
 You will be assessed on a mix of continuous assessment, traditional assignments and/or online examinations.
 Group projects will operate as normal, as these can easily be managed in an online mode of delivery.
 You will not be required to undertake any in-person examinations on-campus.